 Curtain line to back wall: 28'

-Orchestra pit: Covered with concrete.
-The Times noted in 1926 that the pit was on a hydraulic lift but this has not been confirmed by another source.
-It seems unlikely.
+Orchestra pit: It's now covered with concrete.
+The Times noted in 1926 that the pit was on a hydraulic lift but this was not the case.
+Structural drawing #6759 from the Morgan, Walls & Clements archive at the Huntington Library shows the pit without a lift.

-Rigging: Originally it was a hemp house.
+Rigging: Originally it was a hemp house with three lines per set.
 There are flyfloors both stage left and stage right with stage right being the main one.
+It was a paint shop on stage left.
 In 1949 they were rigged for 35 sets.
+The plans show the flyfloors as being 24' above stage level.

 Asbestos: It's been removed.
 It was operated stage left.
 The upper part of the lattice track for the arbor is still on the proscenium wall.

 Power: In 1949 it was noted that they had AC only.
-Many downtown theatres also had DC service, perhaps into the 50s.
+Originally they had DC service as well for stage and booth pockets.

 Dimmers: The original board was off right.
 We get a look at it in the 2001 film "Swordfish."
-It was evidently removed in the 2010-2011 renovations.
+There's a drawing of it lower on this page from the 1926 plans.
+The board was evidently removed in the 2010-2011 renovations.

 Some of the tech data comes from the 1949 ATPAM Theatre, Arena & Auditorium Guide.
 Thanks to Bob Foreman for posting the book on his Vintage Theatre Catalogs site.